v-wei40680/mcp-linker/README.md

 MCP Linker Save hours of manual configuration, boosts your productivity, and helps you add 600+ curated mcp servers instantly.

+support [awesome-claude-dxt](https://github.com/milisp/awesome-claude-dxt) - A curated list of awesome (not only Claude) Desktop Extensions - by milisp

 ### 🚀 **Get Started in 30 Seconds — Say Goodbye to Copy-Paste**

 <a href="https://github.com/milisp/mcp-linker/releases" target="_blank">